 Which GLTC products would you advise investing in that are great for nurseries but also ideal for older children's rooms?

 The Greenaway bookcase 100%.
 It’s such a feature and a great space saver too.
-I also love the Clifton toy organiser (now the Pippin toy organiser).
+I also love the Clifton toy organiser (now discontinued).
 We’ve had ours for a few years now and it was initially in the playroom, storing toys and Lego.
 Now it’s used to organise Dotty’s clothing.
 It makes grabbing vests, babygros, coats etc very easy (always essential when grappling a wriggling baby).
 Once her clothes get too big for it, I think I’ll be commandeering it to store all of my crafting goodies.

 With four children, how do you juggle bedtimes?
 How do you juggle everything, really?

 Bedtimes are a challenge.
 I’ve always aimed to get them to bed at 7pm as I really value my evenings.
 But trying to coordinate getting four of them into bed, especially when my husband is working away, is no mean feat.
 I’ve had to accept that my older two (5 and 6) probably don’t need to be thrown into bed quite so early now, so they go into Daisy’s room for some reading, playing or crafting, whilst I get the smallest two to bed.
 Then I spend some quiet time with the big two before putting them to bed too.
 It’s not quite the freedom I once enjoyed, post 7pm, but it’s nice to get some time with them, without the noise and chaos that usually comes with their younger siblings.

 Are there any GLTC products that help to maintain bedtime and morning routines?